Opportunities for Cities

 A city that qualifies from Stage 1 one will gain access to TCI University and its outstanding package of practical learning tools on proven and high-impact interventions and approaches.
-The city will receive technical support from the accelerator hub to identify gaps and design a project that fills the most critical ones.
-The city will be asked to outline funding needs in the project proposal and confirm the local resources they can contribute towards the proposed project.
+The city will receive technical support from the accelerator hub to identify gaps and design a program that fills the most critical ones.
+The city will be asked to outline funding needs in its program design and confirm the local resources they can contribute towards the proposed program.

 Selected cities from Stage 2 will receive financial assistance from the Initiative’s Challenge Fund.
 This subsidy will go hand-in-hand with technical coaching and mentoring from the accelerator hub.
 The city will also join the Initiative’s global community of practice, where participants learn from each other and share proven best practices in delivering quality family planning and health services to their citizens.
 In select cities, the Initiative will set up a monitoring tool to track progress and provide immediate feedback on what is working well and what needs adjustment.